shampeyndadi/chess-bot/README.md

-im tired of losing chess games! still in early stages of development -- this bot is still very stupid
+Still in early stages of development -- this bot is still very stupid